telerik/blazor-docs/components/popover/position-collision.md

 To define how the Popover reacts to insufficient screen space, set the `Collision` parameter to a member of the `PopoverCollision` enum:

-* `Fit`&mdash;The Popover will be shifted until it is fully visible on the screen.
+* `Fit`&mdash;The Popover will shift until it is fully visible on the screen.
 * `Flip`&mdash;The Popover will render on the other side of the anchor.

 ## Example